6 reasons why everyone is trying to scam you right now

 Other scams dip into easy loans, pandemic relief grants, fake-Venmo money requests, credit repair services, job opportunities, sponsorships for aspiring social-media influencers, tech support, and travel booking, according to a laundry list on the Better Business Bureau’s website.
 And with the Medicare and Affordable Care Act enrollment period underway since last week, expect more scams on this front, too.

 “Whenever there’s a financial downturn, that’s one thing you’ll find,” points out Susan Grant, director of consumer protection and privacy at the Consumer Federation of America.
-“These scams are always around—like a low-level fever and they spike.”
+“These scams are always around—like a low-level fever, and they spike.”

 Technology: pick your poison

 Con artists know how to seek out and find consumers where they are.
 For instance, many WFH employees are at their computers, and when they step away from their laptops to, say, handle childcare responsibilities, they’re checking email and texts on their phone constantly.
-Then it’s back to computers, tablets, and phones for Zoom get-togethers with family and friends or hunkering down to watch the latest addictive offering on a streaming service.
+Then it’s back to computers, tablets, and phones for Zoom get-togethers with family and friends, or hunkering down to watch the latest addictive offering on a streaming service.
 Then you’re back online to do grocery or holiday shopping.

 The con artists know these are the best places to nab you.